 Overlooking Edinburgh are a set of hills and cliffs, formed from an ancient volcano.
 They are part of Holyrood Park, a beautiful green space close to the centre of Edinburgh.
 It is in fact found at the bottom of the Royal Mile, where you also find the British Monarch’s official residence in Scotland, Holyrood Palace.

 Walking up to the top of Arthur’s Seat, whish ascends 250.5 meters high, is a great way to see all across Edinburgh and around.
 It’s definitely worth heading up to appreciate the views.
 Just watch out for the wind though, it can get very windy in this part of Scotland so I recommend checking the weather forecast first.
-Whilst your here you may also be interested to walk along the Salisbury Crags.
+Whilst you’re here you may also be interested to walk along the Salisbury Crags.
 These are a set of impressive cliffs running off of Arthur’s Seat.

 Look out for the ruins of St Anthony’s Chapel when visiting Athur’s Seat.
 The chapel’s origins are unknown but it is older than 1426, as there are records of a request to the then Pope for funds for it’s repair.